 The conseguence is that only a very limited number of proposals would find its way into the programme, pushed by influential individuals at the assemblies and amended by whoever had the time and money to be there.
 A typical distortion of physical direct democracy that some would call the Tyranny of the Active Ones.

 |“||A poll on one such issue — the controversial ban on circumcision — attracted only twenty votes.
 As 'Der Spiegel' dryly put it, "It's a grassroots democracy where no one is showing up to participate."||”|

 That's inaccurate.
 The correct depiction would be that participation in LQFB dropped from over ten thousand to a few dozen for the simple reason that its results had no effect.
-What do you expect if you only speak of liquid democracy but can't come up with the majorities to make it more than just paying lip service to it.
+What do you expect if you only speak of liquid democracy but can't come up with the majorities to make it more than just paying lip service to it?

 |“||The lack of leadership and basic discipline within the party has turned them into a national joke.||”|

-Correct, but that is a problem of setting up proper rules of conduct — which is probably the number one mistake made by any idealistic bunch of young activists — pioneered by the failed communes of the Anarchists at the turn of the century and repeated by the Grünen in the 1980's.
+Correct, but that is a problem of setting up proper rules of conduct — which is probably the number one mistake made by any idealistic bunch of young activists — pioneered by the failed communes of the Anarchists at the end of the 19th century and repeated by the Grünen in the 1980's.
 The importance of structuring authority is adverse to the thinking of those who want to re-invent things from scratch, with or without the Internet in place.
 So the Internet and its electronic decision-making tools weren't the problem.

 I was part of the initial installation of Liquid Feedback in Berlin, 2010, that pulled several political topics out of a magician's hat that are still being talked about in German politics day-in day-out, at a time when the Piratenpartei was only aware of itself as a digital civil rights platform.